henrik/styleguide/README.markdown

 I'm trying to avoid repeating the established stuff from other style guides (two spaces for indentation, ASCII or UTF-8 etc) to instead focus on the less obvious or more contentious.

+Also see [the styleguide of my team](https://github.com/barsoom/devbook/tree/master/styleguide) which may be more up to date.

 ## Other style guides
 * [bbatsov's "Ruby Style Guide"](https://github.com/bbatsov/ruby-style-guide)
 * [GitHub's version](https://github.com/styleguide/ruby)